Breathing is something most of us take for granted. Inhale, exhale, repeat. But for some, each breath can feel like a struggle.

 - Biopsy: Pulmonologists may perform a biopsy to obtain a tissue sample from the lung for further testing.
-This can help diagnose conditions such as lung cancer and interstitial lung disease.
+It can help diagnose conditions such as lung cancer and interstitial lung disease.

 - Sleep studies: Pulmonologists may perform sleep studies to diagnose and treat sleep disorders like sleep apnea.
 During a sleep study, patients are monitored to determine if there are any disruptions to their breathing.

 - Oxygen therapy: Pulmonologists may prescribe oxygen therapy to treat COPD or pulmonary fibrosis patients.
 This involves providing patients with supplemental oxygen to help them breathe more easily.

 - Mechanical ventilation: In some cases, patients with respiratory failure may require mechanical ventilation to help them breathe.
 Pulmonologists can oversee the use of mechanical ventilation and adjust the settings as needed.

 If you are experiencing symptoms related to your lungs or respiratory system, it is essential to consult with a pulmonologist to receive specialized care and treatment.